louis-e/NANO-SAT-01/README.md

 ### Annotation
 This project is completely non commercial and also open source.
 Feel free to develop new functions.

 NANO-SAT-01 is only a hobby.
-I can't guarantee it will work but of course you can open a issue if you have questions or need help.
+I can't guarantee it will work but of course you can open a issue if you have questions or you need help.

 ### Circuit Diagram
 Here's my circuit diagram of the satellite.
-I drawed it on my own, so it is easy to understand.
+I drawed it on my own, so it should be easy to understand.
 ![Satellite Circuit Diagram](https://github.com/louis-e/NANO-SAT-01/blob/master/img/schematic.png)